1.1 “the Company” 4 Part Music Limited and all divisions thereof.

 4.3 If the Company does not receive artwork files or a confirmed order for a number of CDs within 30 days of the recording session they will invoice your school for the recording session(s) at a rate of £500 per day.
 This money will be due immediately from the Customer upon receipt of invoice.

-4.5 Late payments in respect of 4.3 and 4.4 above will be subjected to penalty charges and interest at the current applicable rate which will accumulate until the invoice and additional charges are paid in full.
+4.5 Late payments in respect of 4.3 and 4.4 above will be subjected to a late payment charge of £12 and statutory interest at the current rate of 8% plus the Bank of England base rate which will accumulate daily until the invoice and additional charges are paid in full.

 4.6 Further terms are applicable for Free School Recording Sessions and are available online or by clicking here.